jamesshore/quixote/docs/api.md

 Stability: 1 - Experimental
 This feature was introduced recently, and may change or be removed in future versions.
 Please try it out and provide feedback.
-If it addresses a use-case that is important to you, tell the node core team.
+If it addresses a use-case that is important to you, tell the core team.

 Stability: 2 - Unstable
 The API is in the process of settling, but has not yet had